 - Improved access to shared resources and training within the sector that will result in long-term and sustainable efficiencies.

 Innovation requires us to move outside the familiar assumptions and patterns of behaviour that have created the current reality and search for new ways to address issues or problems.
 We must ask what more is possible and what paths exist to arrive at these possibilities.

 Transformation speaks of metamorphosis and change.
 Positive change at the individual, organizational and provincial levels build greater capacity in our systems and practices to be flexible and responsive in supporting people to live meaningful lives of their own design.

-The Innovation and Transformation Fund provides applicants with an opportunity to present innovative ideas to build capacity within the sector and improve options, services and outcomes for people receiving services and supports.
-The fund supports proposals that benefit the sector in a variety of ways including expanded use of technology to reinforce meaningful connections within the community, developing employment opportunities, nurturing valued social roles, improving the quality of life for people with intellectual disabilities and supporting service providers to deliver services that promote rights, inclusion and full citizenship.
+The Innovation and Transformation Fund provided applicants with an opportunity to present innovative ideas to build capacity within the sector and improve options, services and outcomes for people receiving services and supports.
+The fund supported proposals that benefitted the sector in a variety of ways including expanded use of technology to reinforce meaningful connections within the community, developing employment opportunities, nurturing valued social roles, improving the quality of life for people with intellectual disabilities and supporting service providers to deliver services that promote rights, inclusion and full citizenship.

-The Fund finances innovative programs, projects and initiatives that address service gaps, introduce new ways of supporting individuals to meet their personal goals and support service providers and other organizations to innovate the manner in which they deliver services.
+The Fund financed innovative programs, projects and initiatives that address service gaps, introduced new ways of supporting individuals to meet their personal goals and supported service providers and other organizations to innovate the manner in which they deliver services.

 - Applicants had to be not-for-profit organizations or charities.

 - Applicants had to be currently actively engaged in providing direct or indirect services, supports and/or advocacy for/with people funded through CLdS

 - Must be willing to share resources, learning and results emerging from their funded project with other organizations across the project.